Pinpickle/tight/README.md

 ## Extension

 This comes with a really simple local extension so you can author any custom PHP code for your website.
 It has a couple of custom twig functions required for the theme to work, but it also gets rid of all of that boilerplate and comes with its own autoloader!

+## Contributing/Tests

+Tests are done using [Zombie.js](http://zombie.js.org/) and, as such, require [io.js](https://iojs.org/) as opposed to Node.
+So you'll have to have that installed if you want to run the tests.

+    npm test

 ## License